dfilaretti/img2ascii_rust/README.md

                          ... ....ooooooo@ooooo..oo
                           ..  ....oooooo@oooo...oo
 ```
-Now this is cool, but there's another problem!
+Cool!
+But there's another problem...

-The resulting ASCII image
-seems to be horizontally "squeezed" compared to the input image...
+The resulting ASCII art seems to be horizontally "squeezed" compared to the input image...But why?

+Well, the problem is that we can think of pixels as squares (see above),
+but that definitely isn't true for characters!
+Characters, in fact, tend to be taller then they are wide; to "make a square"
+you usually need at least 2 characters, or maybe 3 (much depends on the screen type, and the font itself I guess).

 ### Correcting the aspect ratio

-It turns out that mapping a (grey scale) image to ASCII pixel-by-pixel will usually lead to a distorted image, since
-the aspect ratio of the characters is not the same as the pixels (i.e. we can think of pixels as being
-perfect squares while characters are usually taller than they are wide).

-There are a few ways to fix this issue.
+So, once understood, there are a few ways to fix this issue.

 #### Repeating charcaters